 We all know that we should store what we eat and eat what we store.
 In my own household, that means that we try to cook from our food storage pantry – not only the dried foods and canned goods that I have purchased from the grocery or Costco, but more esoteric items such as freeze-dried fruits and vegetables.

-One of the star sale items is the FD Vegetable Combo which is on sale for $33% off.
+One of the recurring sale items is the FD Vegetable Combo which is typically on sale for $33% off.
 The combination is a perfect mix of spinach, corn, broccoli, green onions, peas and tomatoes.
 Most of these ingredients will be perfect for a minestrone soup don’t you think?

 I have a monthly budget and each month I add a bit more FD products to my long term storage.